rodrickmascarenhas/rodrickm/README.md

 👋 Hi, I’m @rodrickmascarenhas
-passionate about solving real-world problems using data and technology.
-I especially enjoy working on software products that innovatively address critical challenges and produce a meaningful impact.
+<br> I'm passionate about solving real-world problems using data and technology.
+<br>I especially enjoy working on software products that innovatively address critical challenges and produce a meaningful impact.
-Kaggle: <a href="">rodrickmascarenhas</a>
+<br>Kaggle: <a href="https://www.kaggle.com/rodrickmascarenhas">rodrickmascarenhas</a>